HELP

 Ready to run your first analysis?

-Upload your audio and get timestamped markers in Premiere Pro, DaVinci Resolve, or Final Cut Pro — in minutes, not hours.
+Upload your audio and get timestamped markers in Premiere Pro, DaVinci Resolve, or Vegas Pro — in minutes, not hours.